-Here at Home-Ec 101, there aren’t a lot of products that we give that good old Home-Ec 101 Seal of Approval to, but if you peek under our sinks and in our closets you will find the items that we do love.
+Here at Home-Ec 101, there aren’t a lot of products that we give that good old Home-Ec 101 Seal of Approval to, but if you peek under our sinks and in our closets, you will find the cleaning products that we do love.
 By the way, these links are Amazon referral links.
 We share them mostly so you can see what we are talking about.
 If you do purchase after looking, we will get a slight commission on your purchase.
 It does not affect what you pay, but it is appreciated.

 - OXO dustpan and brush